DallanQ/sagrada/QA.md

 [select-window-card-before-or-after-viewing-public](https://boardgamegeek.com/thread/1983048/select-window-card-before-or-after-viewing-public)

-> Because the rules shows the player set up separate from the game set up, I’m I to select window card before seeing what the public objectives are?
-Or looking at the public objectives and then selecting a window card after that?

-Give out the Private Objectives, then select the Window Cards.
-Then finally, put out the Tools and Public Objectives.

 [placing-dice-on-the-round-track-at-the-end-of-a-ro](https://boardgamegeek.com/thread/1759601/placing-dice-on-the-round-track-at-the-end-of-a-ro)

-> My question is, who gets to decide which die is to be placed on the round number space?
+> who gets to decide which die is to be placed on the round number space?
 The start player of the the just finished round?
 Someone else?
-It can make a difference if the Lens Cutter or Tap Wheel tools are in play.
 Also, it is not explicitly stated, but is the die to be placed on the round track supposed to show the side up that was rolled, or does the player who places it there get to decide?
 The example in the rules shows a purple 5 remaining a 5 on the round one space.

-Though if there's more than one die left over, only one die is used to cover the round space.
+If there's more than one die left over, only one die is used to cover the round space.
 The rest just sit on the board.
 If for example, there are 2 dice left over in round one, you wouldn't cover both the 1 and 2 spaces on the round tracker, just the 1 space.

 [passion-color-diagonal-scoring](https://boardgamegeek.com/thread/2761979/passion-color-diagonal-scoring)